A quick look at the new patterns and styles you can use to build beautiful Android apps…

 - Trying it out yourself

 You can supply separate landscape and portrait layouts for your widgets, which the system inflates as appropriate when the screen orientation changes.
-The [Application Widgets] (should be link) has useful details about widget types, limitations, and design considerations.
+The Widgets page has useful details about widget types, limitations, and design considerations.

 Android 4.0 removes the need for traditional hardware keys on phones by replacing them with a virtual navigation bar that houses the Back, Home and Recents buttons.
 Read the Compatibility pattern to learn how the OS adapts to phones with hardware buttons and how pre-Android 3.0 apps that rely on menu keys are supported.